iluvjava/Maths/Notebook 2.0 obsidian/AMATH 514 Combinatorics Optimizations/Everything Network Flow/LP for Pairwise Shortest Paths.md

 **Observations**

-- There is no upper bound for the amount of flows.
+- There is no upper bound for the amount of flows on each of the edges.
 - If there is a negative cycle (formed by the costs on a directed cycle being arcs with all negative capacity), then this lp programming problem is unbounded with minimization objective.
 Because a negative cycle improves the minimum objective and it exists in the null space of the constraint adjacency matrix, hence, it gets ignored by the equality constraints and non-negativity constraints.
+- The solution is an out-tree with the minimum flow cost.
+The tree posses a root node where every out going edge has a flow equals to the number of vertices it goes to (Size of the subtree).

+**Claim Without Much Proof**

+> The solution to the above LP problem produces integral results for all costs parameters $c$.

 **Shortest Point to Point**